 But anxiety isn’t always the reason for children’s habits.
-Sometimes habits are brought on by boredom.
+Sometimes habits happen because children are bored.
 That is, the behaviour is just how children entertain themselves.
-For example, one study of young nail-biters found that nail-biting was more common when children were watching TV or doing nothing than when they were feeling anxious.
+For example, children are actually more likely to bite their nails while watching TV or doing nothing at all than when they’re feeling anxious.

-Sometimes habits are behaviour that starts for practical reasons but keeps going when the practical reason has gone.
+Sometimes habits start for practical reasons but keep going when the practical reasons have gone.
 For example, young children with colds often pick their noses to clear them.
-Children who keep picking even after they’ve learned to blow their noses probably have a habit.
+Children who keep picking even after they’ve learned to blow their noses probably have habits.

 You’re a role model for your child.
 If you see your child starting a habit, perhaps ask yourself whether it’s one of your own habits.
-For example, some studies have suggested nail-biting can be passed on within a family.
+For example, nail-biting might be passed on within a family.

 Note: some toddlers seem to get comfort from some common but slightly unusual behaviour, including body-rocking, head-rolling and head-banging.
 These habits usually disappear by the age of 18 months.

-Be aware of behaviour that looks like a habit but might have a medical cause.
-For example, actions that come on suddenly – such as pulling or hitting an ear – and that are combined with irritability can indicate an ear infection or teething.
+Some behaviour might look like a habit but have a medical cause.
+For example, if a child suddenly starts pulling or hitting an ear and is also cranky, it might be because she has an ear infection or is teething.

 Most habits go away by themselves.
 But if your child’s habit is getting in the way of everyday activities, has become embarrassing, or is even causing some harm, you might want to take action.

 For example, sucking thumbs or fingers is normal and common.
 But your child might be sucking fingers all the time.
 If this is getting in the way of talking or eating, or your child is being teased by peers because of it, it could be time to break the habit.